HiLab-git/PyMIC_examples/seg_full_sup/ACDC/README.md

 ```

 2. During training or after training, run `tensorboard --logdir model/unet3d` and you will see a link in the output, such as `http://your-computer:6006`.
-Open the link in the browser and you can observe the average Dice score and loss during the training stage, such as shown in the following images, where blue and red curves are for training set and validation set respectively.
+Open the link in the browser and you can observe the average Dice score and loss during the training stage, such as shown in the following images.
+In the left one, the yellow and purple curves are for training and validation Dice,  respectively.
+In the right one, the cyan and red curves are for training and validation loss,  respectively.

 ![avg_dice](./picture/training_dice.png)
 ![avg_loss](./picture/training_loss.png)